Konan N'Dri

-Konan Ignace Jocelyn N'Dri (born 27 October 2000) is an Ivorian professional footballer who plays as a winger or a forward for Italian club Lecce.
+Konan Ignace Jocelyn N'Dri (born 27 October 2000) is a professional footballer who plays as a winger or a forward for club Lecce.
+Born in the Ivory Coast, he plays for the Niger national team.

 Club career

-On 31 January 2019, he signed a contract with the Belgian club Eupen with a term until 30 June 2019.
+On 31 January 2019, N'Dri signed a contract with the Belgian club Eupen with a term until 30 June 2019.

 He made his Belgian First Division A debut for Eupen on 3 March 2019 in a game against Antwerp, as a 76th-minute substitute for Eric Ocansey.
 He scored his first goal in a 3–1 win over Beerschot V.A.

 On 2 February 2025, N'Dri signed with Lecce in Italy.

+International career

+Born in the Ivory Coast, N'Dri is of Nigerien descent and holds dual citizenship.
+He was called up to the Niger national team for a set of friendlies in June 2026.